avatar-kaleb/kalebmckelvey-site/blog/why-i-choose-to-spend-hours-reading-fantasy-books-in-my-life.md

   - Life
   - Growth
 ---
 For those who enjoy a great book, we all have our favorite types of stories.
-From mystery thrillers, to romantic tear jerkers, or non-fiction biographies on our favorite people - there is just something about escaping the world for hours from a new perspective, all the while imagining how the characters look and voices sound.
+From mystery thrillers, to romantic tear jerkers, or non-fiction biographies on our favorite people, to written letters on an anonymous advice column - there is just something about escaping the world for hours from a new perspective, all the while imagining how the characters look and voices sound.

-No matter the genre of choice you choose, I truly believe that reading fictional books leads to new ideas on how to best live your own life.
+No matter the genre of choice you choose, I truly believe that reading both non-fiction and fictional books introduces new ideas on how to best live your own life - depending on the book of course.

 _SN - if you're interested in the advantages you can give yourself in life through reading, check out [Josh's article](https://www.joshuakennon.com/the-biggest-advantage-you-can-give-yourself-in-life-is-reading/)!_